Syllabus for CYB-220

 Discussion forums are on a variety of topics associated with the course modules.
 The purpose of the discussion forums is to help make the connection between the course concepts and the goals of the course.
 In discussion posts, you express your opinions and thoughts, provide support and evidence for the position(s) you take on a subject, and have the opportunity to ask questions and expand on insights provided by your classmates.
 Active participation is vital to your overall success in this course.

 Located within the Evaluation Rubrics section of the course website is the online discussion forum rubric used to aid in the grading of all online discussion assignments.

-You are required to complete a Vulnerability Assessment and Recommendations Project in four stages.
+You are required to complete a final project in four stages.
 These four papers will be built on the topics covered in modules that include security vulnerability assessment process, vulnerabilities assessment, network system security recommendations, and application/end-user security recommendations.
-For detailed requirements for each stage, please refer to the Vulnerability Assessment and Recommendations Project area of the course website.
+For detailed requirements for each stage, please refer to the Final Project area of the course website.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows:

 To receive credit for the course, you must earn a letter grade of C or better (for an area of study course) or D or better (for a course not in your area of study), based on the weighted average of all assigned course work (e.g., exams, assignments, discussion postings).

 To succeed in this course, take the following first steps: